-A request for proposal (RFP) is a document that solicits proposals.
-RFP is sent to potential suppliers to submit business proposals.
-It is submitted early in the procurement cycle, either at the preliminary study or procurement stage.
+A Request For Proposal (RFP) is a document that solicits proposals from various suppliers and vendors for products or goods your company wants.
+An RFP is sent to potential suppliers to submit business proposals.
+It is introduced early in the procurement cycle, either at the preliminary study (exploratory) or procurement stage.

-In Precoro, RFP can be created manually from scratch or from PR.
-Creating RFP from PR’s helps to avoid manual work.
+In Precoro, an RFP can be created manually from scratch or a PR.
+Creating an RFP from a PR eliminates manual work.

-In order to create RFP please follow the steps below:
+To create an RFP, please follow the steps below:

-1. Navigate to the left-side of the menu, choose the Request for Proposals tab and then press the Create button.
+1. Navigate to the left side of the menu, open the Request for Proposals tab, and then press the Create button.

-2. Choose location, currency and desired delivery date for your RFP.
+2. Select location, currency, due date, and desired delivery date for your RFP.
 Once done, press the Create button.

-3. On the RFP page, you should add the Suppliers, items and the Required delivery date if needed.
+3. On the RFP page, you should add the Suppliers and Items as needed.

 4. Once all products and suppliers have been added to the RFP, press the Confirm button.
-This will send your Request for proposals to suppliers.
-Suppliers will get an email with the link to the RFP, where they can then submit their proposal.
+It will send your request for proposals to suppliers.
+Suppliers will get an email with this RFP link so they can submit their proposals.

-5. You will get an email notification once suppliers have submitted their proposals.
-You can keep track of suppliers propositions by clicking on the clock symbol in the Status column.
+5. You will get an email notification once the suppliers have submitted their proposals.
+You can keep track of the Suppliers' quotes by clicking on the clock symbol in the Status column.

 Product statuses will help you with the following:

-- No proposal - all suppliers will not be able to deliver this product,
+- No proposal - no suppliers will be able to provide this product.

-- Supplier selected - the supplier for this product is selected in another proposal,
+- Supplier selected - the Supplier for this product is chosen in another proposal.

-6. You can select more than one supplier in the Request for Proposal or even approve a supplier for each product in the order.
-This will help you choose only the best deals and save money.
+6. You can select more than one Supplier in the Request for Proposal or even approve a supplier for each product in the order.
+It will help you to choose only the best deals and save money.

 7. Suppliers whose products you have approved will be notified of your decision.

-If you have approved all available products, the Request For Proposal status will automatically change to Completed and the supplier will then be notified of your decision by email.
-Now you can create a PO from the requests.
+If you have approved all available products, the Request For Proposal status will automatically change to Completed, and the Supplier will be notified of your decision by email.
+And you can then create a PO from the requests.

-8. Also, if you have approved a part of the products, but the suppliers ’proposals did not suit you for the rest, then you can complete the Request for Proposals by yourself by using the Complete button.
-The status of the Request for Proposals will then change to Completed, and the statuses of unapproved products will change to No Proposals.
+8. Also, if you have approved only part of the Supplier's proposal, you can complete the Request for Proposals by yourself with the help of the Complete button.
+The Request for Proposals status will be changed to Completed, and the statuses of unapproved products will be changed to No Proposals.